YieldLang/yieldlang/docs/source/index.md

 ## Introduction

-YieldLang is a [meta-language](https://en.wikipedia.org/wiki/Metalanguage) for generating structured text (ST) that can provide corpora for large language models (LLMs) or guide LLMs to generate ST. Currently provided as a Python package.
+YieldLang is a [meta-language](https://en.wikipedia.org/wiki/Metalanguage) for generating structured text (ST) that can provide corpora for large language models (LLMs) or guide LLMs to generate ST. Currently provided as a [Python package](https://pypi.org/project/yieldlang/).

-- Based on a coroutine generator and sampler architecture
-- Stream-sends characters and parses the context above into a syntax tree
-- Build formal grammars with classes, methods, and combinators

 **Work in progress now.**